DestroyerDarkNess/Unmanaged.Net/README.md

 ## How to use?

-First we need our DLL made in .NET, then I will put the code of the DLL that we will use:
+First we need our DLL made in .NET, the code of the DLL that we will use:

 ```c#
 using System;